About the Award

-In memory of the late Bridget Jones, a Caribbean literary scholar and long-time supporter of the Society, in Bridget’s memory we offer a travel and accomodation bursary plus full conference fees to enable an arts practitioner from any part of the Caribbean to present their work to our members in a dedicated session at the Society’s annual conference.
+In memory of the late Bridget Jones, a Caribbean literary scholar and long-time supporter of the Society, in Bridget’s memory we offer a travel and accommodation bursary plus full conference fees to enable an arts practitioner from any part of the Caribbean to present their work to our members in a dedicated session at the Society’s annual conference.

 List of recipients of the Bridget Jones Award:

 Wayne ‘Poonka’ Willock on Tuk Band Music of Barbados